Meditation can become an important part of any lifestyle or routine.

 - how many times should i meditate a day

-- how many times doing meditation per day
+- how many meditation sessions in a day